contributte/di/.docs/README.md

 ## InjectValueExtension

-This **awesome** extension allow you to inject values directly into public properties.
+This **awesome** extension allows you to inject values directly into public properties.

-Let's say, we have service like this:
+Let's say we have a service like this:

 ```php
 class FooPresenter extends Presenter